-Nearly every woman knows that uncomfortable feeling of being out alone in the dark late at night.
+Unfortunately nearly every woman knows that uncomfortable feeling of being out alone in the dark late at night.
 The innovative WayGuard app gives women a virtual companion to accompany them on their way home, giving them a feeling of being safe and raising the alarm in an emergency.

-To make women feel safe when they’re out on their own, AXA Switzerland’s innovation team is now launching a new service that can accompany women all the way to their front door.
+To make women feel safe when they’re out on their own, AXA Switzerland’s innovation team launched a new app in fall 2019 that can be used as a companion to accompany you to your front door.
 The WayGuard companion app offers a 24-hour service that can be used in a variety of situations.
-If the app is activated, it is there in the background during the whole journey so that women feel safe and can call for help in serious cases.
+When the app is activated, it is there in the background for the whole journey so that users feel safe and can call for help in serious cases.
 Users can be accompanied virtually or by phone by friends, family members or specially trained WayGuard professionals.
 The app informs the companions of the current location and lets them know when the user has arrived at their destination.

 The app is only available in German at the moment.
 Depending on the success in German-speaking Switzerland, AXA is also considering French and Italian versions.

 Representative online survey of 500 people in German-speaking Switzerland aged between 15 and 40 carried out by AXA Switzerland between October 9 and 14, 2019 on perceived safety in public spaces.